 Delete Deletes the selected line.
 Edit selection This button makes it possible to edit the selected line.
 Rule grid Interface Interface involved in multicast routing: Interface used for IGMP announcements (subscription or unsubscription requests from multicast receivers).
 Example: in and out interface on the firewall.
 Interfaces used for RP candidacies (C-RP).
 You are advised to use local loopback interfaces that have been defined for this purpose.
 These interfaces must have routable IP addresses.
 IGMP version Versions of the IGMP protocol that this interface can accept for subscription or unsubscription requests from multicast receivers.
-Possible choices are: • IGMP v2 only, • IGMP v2 and IGMP v3.
+Possible choices are: IGMP v2 only, IGMP v2 and IGMP v3.
 DR priority The Designated Router (DR) is the border router (last router encountered before a multicast source or multicast receiver) that forwards subscription requests to the RI DRs are elected.
 Indicate the priority assigned to the firewall in its candidacy to act as the DR for a given multicast group.
 IMPORTANT The interface with the lowest priority number will have the highest priority among all candidates.
 If both interfaces have the same priority, the interface with the highest IP address will have priority.
-C-RP (Candidat Rendez-vous P Priority C-RP (Candidate Rer vous Point) IMPORTANT The interface with the lowest priority number will have the highest priority among all candidates.
+C-RP (Candidate Rendez-vous Point) Select this checkbox to enable the firewall's candidacy to the role of RP for associated multicast group.
+Priority C-RP (Candidate Rer vous Point) IMPORTANT The interface with the lowest priority number will have the highest priority among all candidates.
 If both interfaces have the same priority, the interface with the highest IP address will have priority.
+Multicast group os Specify the multicast group associated with the C-RP.